- 1 Introduction

 - Pentti Kanerva.
 1988.
 Sparse Distributed Memory.
 MIT Press, Cambridge, MA, USA

 Here, we provide a tiny list of related projects just for your information.
 The new directions and details of the projects can be adapted based on your interests and skills.
+Specifically, you can also take a look at the list of publications here to find other active projects we are working on.
 Please do not hesitate to contact us for more details.

 Epilepsy Seizure Prediction